 - All persons in the court or other settings can assist the participant in gaining access to medications for OUD: judges, law enforcement officers, probation officers, counselors, etc. - The courts should not determine which medications are available to a participant, nor should they attempt to help participants make decisions regarding medications for OUD.
 These are medical decisions. - Counselors collaborate in shared decision making between the prescribing clinician and participant to choose from appropriate and available treatment options.
-Potential benefits and risks for each available option should be discussed. - Prescribing clinicians consider the participant's current symptoms and co-occurring illnesses as well as their preferences, past treatment history, and setting when deciding between the use of methadone, buprenorphine, and extended-release naltrexone for OUD. - Local and state agencies for addiction treatment usually maintain lists of credentialed providers, including those authorized to provide office-based treatment with buprenorphine. - Contact state or county boards of health to identify medical practitioners offering addiction treatment in the local area. - Linkage should include engaging the participant in understanding and consenting to medication and ensuring continuity of care through the use of coordinators, case and care managers, recovery coaches, peer mentors, etc. - Peer support workers have been found to be helpful in the process to coordinate and bring criminal justice-involved persons to their appointments.
+Potential benefits and risks for each available option should be discussed. - Prescribing clinicians consider the participant's current symptoms and co-occurring illnesses as well as their preferences, past treatment history, and setting when deciding between the use of methadone, buprenorphine, and extended-release naltrexone for OUD. - Peer support workers have been found to be helpful in the process to coordinate and bring criminal justice-involved persons to their appointments.
 Using such workers lowers the barrier to treatment.

-Helping Participants Access Medication for OUD
+Helping Participants Access Medications for OUD

-- Many treatment courts rely on their treatment team members or local SUD treatment programs to determine whether medication is indicated and to identify qualified medical practitioners. - Some treatment programs may have limited or no access to, or familiarity with, medications for OUD.
+- Many treatment courts rely on their team members or local SUD treatment programs to determine whether medication is indicated and to identify qualified medical practitioners. - Some treatment programs may have limited or no access to, or familiarity with, medications for OUD.
 In some cases, programs may be biased against medication.
 To effectively provide services to treatment court participants, treatment courts must use providers who are able to quickly connect participants with programs and professionals offering evidence-based treatments that include medication.